lauralbarracin/Marvel-Game-Python/README.md

 Marvel Characters

 Do you want to know which Marvel character is similar to you?
-You have 5 options based on your personality.
+You have 4 options based on your personality.
-Let`s answer 5 questions and I will let you know who is similar to you.
+Let`s answer 4 questions and I will let you know who is similar to you.
 This is what this virtual game is about.

+## Important Note
+The characters of this game are limited, the existing options are 4, if the range does not fit these characters the game will present an error.
+Options are: Laura (Logan`s Daughter, Jessica Jones, Deadpool, Wolverine)

 ## Project Roadmap File:
 https://docs.google.com/document/d/13Bxn00Y_53VTM0gwx1pyY5ifrOsLuPxBf0Ns3Wn_q4I/edit?usp=sharing